kubernetes/website/docs/admin/limitrange/index.md

 each namespace.
 3. Users may create a pod which consumes resources just below the capacity of a machine.
 The left over space may be too small to be useful, but big enough for the waste to be costly over the entire cluster.
-As a result, the cluster operator may want to set limits that a pod must consume at least 20% of the memory and cpu of their average node size in order to provide for more uniform scheduling and to limit waste.
+As a result, the cluster operator may want to set limits that a pod must consume at least 20% of the memory and CPU of their average node size in order to provide for more uniform scheduling and to limit waste.

 This example demonstrates how limits can be applied to a Kubernetes [namespace](/docs/admin/namespaces/walkthrough/) to control